lw292/rimpact/README.md

 rake -T
 ```

 You can create your own custom recipes following the example of the included recipes.
+A recipe usually has these components:

+* Parse the source data file.
+* Transform the parsed data, including, but not limited to:
+  * sorting, filtering, counting, grouping
+  * calculating ratios, indexes, percentiles
+* Save the results to a common standard data format, such as CSV, JSON, XML.
+* Create an HTML and d3.js visualization template what will display the saved data on a web page.

 If you would like to contribute your recipes to us, please let us know so that we can add them to Rimpact.

 <a name="authors" />
 #### The Authors Recipe